luise/mean/README.md

-# MEAN Stack for Quilt.js
+# MEAN Stack for Kelda.js
 The MEAN stack (MongoDB, Express, AngularJS, and node.js) is a popular fullstack JavaScript framework used for web development.
-Deploying a flexible, multi-node MEAN stack app can be both time consuming and costly, but Quilt simplifies this process.
-Below, we walk through how to deploy your application in the cloud using Quilt.
+Deploying a flexible, multi-node MEAN stack app can be both time consuming and costly, but Kelda simplifies this process.
+Below, we walk through how to deploy your application in the cloud using Kelda.

 If you'd like to learn more about the files in this repository and how they work, scroll to the [How This Works](#how-this-works) section at the end.

 <img src="./images/mean.gif">

-## Deploying your MEAN stack app with Quilt
+## Deploying your MEAN stack app with Kelda
 This repository already contains all the code needed for deploying the multi-node MEAN stack.
 The current code deploys a todo app, but we want to change it to deploy our very simple example app, `awesome-restaurant-app`, located in